noamtamir/cool-things/content/posts/txt2musicxml.md

 ```
 > Yikes!

-### What to do with this XML???
+### What to do with this XML?
-Save it as a file and you can open it with any music software that supports it (all of them basically).
-MuseScore is an open source software, and it's pretty feature rich.
-Luckily, they have a CLI tool that let's you import/export files.
-I believe it was originally intended to help with batch conversions, but we can use it for our own benefits.
 The CLI I wrote accepts chord text in stdin, and spits XML in stdout, it's fully pipe-able and redirectable.
 So you can do whatever you want in one line.
+Save it as a file and you can open it with your favorite music notation software!
+MuseScore is an open source software, and it's pretty feature rich.
+They have a CLI tool that let's you import/export files.
+Here are some examples:

 Pipe a string of chords into the cli and get the xml:
 ```shell